 The public and individuals representing organizations and businesses are encouraged to add their voices to this important dialogue.
-Individuals interested in providing testimony during the public comment agenda item may reserve a space through the Office of the Assembly Jobs Committee prior to the hearing or signup on the day of the hearing on the public comment sheet that will be available at the Sergeants' Desk during the hearing.
+Individuals interested in providing testimony during the public comment agenda item are encouraged to use the toll-free call-in number, which will be announced at the beginning of the hearing.

-In addition to the public comment period during the hearing, written comments may be submitted through the Office of the Assembly Jobs Committee until April 15, 2021.
+In addition to the public comment period during the hearing, written comments may be submitted (ajed@asm.ca.gov) through the Office of the Assembly Jobs Committee until April 15, 2021.